 - Venture capitalists

-- Insurance companies.
-For example, Aetna and Humana are two that have been known to make M&A transactions over the years.
-However, this is the least likely.
+- Insurance company.
+For example, Aetna and Humana are two insurance companies that have been known to make M&A transactions over the years.

-The Redbird M&A team is talking with independent insurance agents and independent insurance agencies every week about the potential for selling their agency or specific block of business.
+The Redbird M&A team talks with the following types of independent insurance agents and independent insurance agencies every week about the potential for selling their agency or specific block of business.

-We’re seeing different categories of buyers in the current market, but they all seem to be based on the following minimum EBIDTA amounts.
+If you’re considering putting your insurance agency for sale, we’re seeing different categories of buyers in the current market, but they all seem to be based on the following minimum EBITDA amounts.

 - $100-$250K